brunostjohn/perplexideez/README.md

 ### Prerequisites

 You need either an OpenAI API token/OpenAI compatible API or an Ollama instance running somewhere.
-Pair this with a SearXNG instance.
-The development container setup only provides Postgres.
+The development container setup only provides Postgres and SearXNG.

 - pnpm
   ```sh
   corepack install pnpm
   ```

 ### Installation

 1. Clone the repo